JAW838/campaign-notes/content/Lore/Central Continent of Ahmmenor/Nations/Batel/Batel.md

 Said to have been grown from a seed of the world tree by the first halflings to settle this land.
 ## The Big Tower
 **_AKA The Eye of Vome_**
-- Ruined observatory located atop a mountain in the middle of a forest.
+- Ruined elven observatory located atop a mountain in the middle of a forest.
 - Lots of old magical research equipment was left behind.
 - Location is built on an intersection of two ley lines, allowing it to cast magic easily.
 - Used to research the cosmos and planets.